Venkatesh (actor): Early life

 Venkatesh was born on 13 December 1960 in a Telugu family to film producer and former Member of Parliament, D. Ramanaidu and Rajeswari in Madras (present-day Chennai), India.
 He has an elder brother Suresh Babu, who runs Suresh Productions, and a younger sister Lakshmi.

 Venkatesh did his schooling in Don Bosco, Egmore, Chennai and graduated in commerce from Loyola College, Chennai.
 He got his MBA from the Middlebury Institute of International Studies at Monterey, USA.
 After his return to India, he wanted to get into film production but instead became an actor.

 Career

-1986–1989: Debut and early career
+1971–1995: Debut and early career

 Venkatesh first appeared as a child actor in the 1971 film Prema Nagar.
-His first film as a full-fledged lead was K. Raghavendra Rao-directed Kaliyuga Pandavulu (1986), alongside Khushbu Sundar which was a debut for both of them.
+His first film as a full-fledged lead was K. Raghavendra Rao-directed Kaliyuga Pandavulu (1986), alongside Khushbu which was a debut for both of them.
 The film won him a Nandi Special Jury Award.

+Swarnakamalam (1988) which came in the direction of K. Viswanath happens to be the classic of that era.
+The film also won Nandi Awards for the second time in two years.
+Prema, which came in the year 1989, achieved a cult status.
+Dhruva Nakshatram, which was released in the same year, was also a mass hit at the box office.
+Bobbili Raja broke the all-time records at the Telugu box office in 1990.
+Films like Coolie (1991) and Kshana Kshanam (1991) catapulted him to stardom on par with the then superstars of the Telugu cinema Megastar Chiranjeevi, Nandamuri Balakrishna and Akkineni Nagarjuna.
+Chanti (1992), a remake of the Tamil flick Chinna Thambi (1991), was another box-office hit.
+It earned him massive box office collections.
+Chanti was later remade in Hindi as Anari (1993), only to receive more praise from Hindi audiences.
+Immediately, he showed a different variation in Chinarayudu (1993).
+Venkatesh's films have hardly ever been embroiled in controversy, but there was an exception once.
+His movie Kondapalli Raja, which released in 1993, stirred up a controversy before its release.
+Kondapalli Raja was the second Telugu remake of Rajinikanth’s Tamil film Annaamalai (1992).
+He later worked on films like Abbayigaru (1993), Super Police (1994), Muddula Priyudu (1994), Pokiri Raja (1995) and Taqdeerwala (1995).
+Venkatesh was so successful at the prime of his career that his name was tagged with ‘Victory’ to be rechristened as Victory Venkatesh.